pungggi/mouse_gestures/README.md

 The extension provides a gesture pad view in the activity bar where you can perform mouse gestures.
 When a gesture is detected, it executes the corresponding command(s) based on your configuration.

-1. Click and hold the right or left mouse button in the gesture pad
+1. Click and hold the right, middle or left mouse button in the gesture pad
 2. Move the mouse to draw your gesture (e.g., move right for "R" gesture, down-right for "DR" gesture)
 3. Release the mouse button to execute the configured command(s)

+4. Alternatively you can just do one mouse wheel (up, down, left or right)

 ### Default Gesture Mappings